-They are closed Tuesdays, and exact tour times are listed on their website.
+They are closed Tuesdays, and exact tour times are listed on their website (but you’ll want to check out our extensive post on the Darwin Martin House).
 Though you can see the home’s exterior for free and of course without a tour, you can only view the inside on a tour (which is absolutely worth seeing).

 All tours begin at the home in a residential neighborhood at 125 Jewett Parkway, Buffalo, NY 14214.